Skip to main contentSkip to footer

 Career opportunities

-Qualification with the MSc in Physician Associate Studies and successful completion of the national examination will allow alumni to work in a variety of healthcare settings across primary and secondary care.
+Qualification with the MSc in Physician Associate Studies and successful completion of the national PARA (run by the RCP) will allow alumni to work in a variety of healthcare settings across primary and secondary care.

 Entry requirements

-For non-native English speaking students an IELTS score of 7.5 or above is required in addition to the academic requirements.
+For non-native English speaking students an IELTS score of 7.5 or above (no single element below 7.0) is required in addition to the academic requirements

 Fees and funding

-With effect from 2021/22 onwards, EU nationals starting new postgraduate courses will pay international fees and will not be eligible for student funding from the UK government.
+EU nationals are required to pay international fees and are not eligible for student funding from the UK government.
 However, there are exceptions to this for Irish nationals and EU nationals with settled or pre-settled status under the EU Settlement Scheme.
 For the latest information, please see gov.uk/student-finance.
 If you do not have settled status in the UK and require a work visa, then you will be fee assessed as Overseas and will therefore be subject to the International fee rate.

 After accepting your place on the course there is a non-refundable £500 deposit required to secure your place.
 This is then subtracted from your tuition fees once you have started the course.

-A training grant of approx £5,125 from Health Education England is available to all students across the two-year course.
-This is received by the university and will automatically be deducted from your fees.
+A training grant of approx. £5,125 split across the two years from NHS England (NHSE) has been available for students.
+This has been available to all students of PA programmes regardless of the university they study at.
+Universities do not receive confirmation that this will continue until the start of the academic year.
+Should this continue, it will be received by the university and automatically deducted from your fees.
 Please note that students do not need to apply for this.

 Students can also apply for a Postgraduate student loan of approx. £10,250.